dvernooy/dvernooy.github.io/_embedded/01-ergware.md

 ### Enter the RTOS
 Having learned my lesson on another project, it was time for a different approach to accommodate multiple screens that would be responsive to a user (an exhausted rower who probably has little patience for crappy embedded software).

-I needed a menu, and I needed a scheduler ... in short, I needed a lightweight RTOS for an 8 bit microcontroller.
-Virtually impossible to do what they wanted without one ... to see why, Here is a gallery of the screens I implemented in V2.0 -
+I needed a menu, and I needed a scheduler.
+In short, I needed a lightweight RTOS for an 8 bit microcontroller.
+Virtually impossible to do what I wanted to without one.
+To see why, Here is a gallery of the screens I implemented in V2.0 -

 ![]({{ site.url }}/assets/images/projects/erg/screen_flow_one.png)

 ![]({{ site.url }}/assets/images/projects/erg/screen_flow_two.png)

 ![]({{ site.url }}/assets/images/projects/erg/screen_flow_three.png)
-*Screenshots of Ergware v0.2 ... more things to occupy your mind while rowing*
+*Screenshots of Ergware v0.2.
+More things to take your mind off of the lactic acid while rowing*

 Writing the code for these goodies was very straightforward since I had almost all of the information readily available.
 Other than the RTOS diagnostics (more below) the only really new thing was the calorie counter.